-Remember, the underlining structure of integrity is that your word is organized to operate at a state of wholeness and completeness.
+Remember, the underlining structure of integrity is that your word is organized to operate in a state of wholeness and completeness (see 3).
 The pertinent item here includes this notion of organizing one’s word for being whole and complete.

 Being Whole for our word requires that we own and include all the dimensions of our word: Our intention, speaking, meaning (interpretations), and necessary information such as deadlines, which align our words and deeds to fulfill on our promises, agreements, and commitments.

 We will notice what is or isn’t whole when things become unworkable or in some ways, “broken.”
-To assess this requires a keen sense of workability in your life (#2 above).
+To assess this requires a keen sense of workability in your life (stated above, in #2 “Workability”).

-Being Complete is more complex, and includes more than being finished with something.
+Being Complete is more complex, and includes more than being finished with something (see 3a).
 Being complete is a state of mind.
 We can be complete all along the way in our life to:

 - Take inventory of incomplete items in your life you’ve put off.
 Begin with a list of mundane tasks such as repotting plants, tuning your car, filing taxes, balancing accounts, or visiting the dentist.
 We will examine this “incomplete dynamic” in our next blog.
 The practice of completing items, and no longer tolerating them as incomplete, begins to build muscle for the following items.